testit-tms/api-client-golang/docs/ApiV2ProjectsIdWorkItemsSearchPostRequest.md

 HasExtractionModel returns a boolean if a field has been set.

+### SetExtractionModelNil

+`func (o *ApiV2ProjectsIdWorkItemsSearchPostRequest) SetExtractionModelNil(b bool)`

+ SetExtractionModelNil sets the value for ExtractionModel to be an explicit nil

+### UnsetExtractionModel
+`func (o *ApiV2ProjectsIdWorkItemsSearchPostRequest) UnsetExtractionModel()`

+UnsetExtractionModel ensures that no value is present for ExtractionModel, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)